A collection of free verse and prose

 Seeking the place

-below, but still subservient
+below, but still subservient to human pleasures,

-those above, and to the divine.
+To those above, and to

-The creature has the
+the divine.
+The creature has the characteristics

-And gives origin to the
+nebulae and rare – and gives origin to the female organ,

-female organ, the nature of flowers,
+The nature of flowers,

-semen upon the prolific earth.
+and the everlasting semen upon the prolific earth.

 The worms and brutes